tommasobratto/clothing-retailer-test/README.md

 - Client-side: Angular.js to query the API server for the catalogue, client-side business and view logic, ngCart module for Angular for the eCommerce-style shopping cart logic
 - Styling: Bootstrap 3/Bootswatch Cerulean Theme

+### Known Bugs
+- On the cart you can currently add more than the maximum quantity shown on the catalogue.

 ### Screenshot

 ![ClothMaker Shop](screenshot/website-screenshot.png)